Peter-obi/RAG_mlx_llama_index/README.md

 conda activate rag_mlx
 pip install -r requirements.txt
 ```
-You can use the notebook and switch out the model there for your choice.
+You can use the notebook and switch out the models there for your choice.
 Documents to be 'raged' on go into the data folder.

 #### Run in terminal
 ```